 The fact that PDF's can be file protected works in their favor for maintaining the integrity of the information and data sent in them, and this has made them especially use for business contracts, as well as service agreements, EULAs, NDAs, and other important documents.

 This is all the more reason why it's useful to be able to sign PDF's directly, rather than have to print them out, sign, them scan and send.
 This is where E-signatures, or eSigning, comes into its own, simplifying the process of authorizing documents in your name within the PDF or similar format.

 Luckily, there are a number of software packages available that deliver exactly this feature and service, meaning you can work more easily with confidential documents and contracts.

-Here we'll showcase the best in eSigning and E-signature software solution.
+As we enter 2020 here we'll showcase the best in eSigning and E-signature software solution.